-- you might fear that you’ll be told the cancer has come back
+- you fear you’ll be told the cancer has come back

 - going back to hospital brings back bad memories

-- you feel vulnerable and fearful just when you were feeling more
+- you feel vulnerable just when you were starting to feel more in control

-- other people (friends or family) make comments that upset you.
+- friends or family make comments that upset you.

-In the meantime, finding ways to cope with your anxiety before
+Check-ups may feel easier once you’ve had a few and things are going okay.
+In the meantime, finding ways to cope with your anxiety may help.